Israel's mobile technologies for disabled find mass market appeal

 He estimates Sesame’s core disability market at 10 million adults, but is targeting able bodied users as well.
 The company recently introduced an app for Apple iPads letting piano players turn sheet music with a nod of the head.

-Project Ray targets 39 million blind users and 246 million visually impaired worldwide, who typically rely on simple phones with big keys, a market dominated by Sweden’s Doro AB.
+Project Ray targets 39 million blind users and 246 million visually impaired worldwide, who typically rely on simple phones with big keys, a market dominated by Sweden’s Doro AB DORO.ST.

-Project Ray raised $1 million, including money from Qualcomm , to build a customised Google Nexus or Huawei phone that speaks out loud, telling users what button has been touched.
+Project Ray raised $1 million, including money from Qualcomm QCOM.O, to build a customised Google GOOG.O Nexus or Huawei phone that speaks out loud, telling users what button has been touched.

 To branch out, the company adapted its technology to a car accessory that enables drivers to remotely control cellphones without looking at the screen and plans to release the product globally in February, CEO Boaz Zilberman said.